 Growing Character and Knowledge

-We are a new, tuition-free public charter school enrolling Pre-K – 2 for the fall of 2026, with a mission to kindle a love of virtue and knowledge.
+We are a new, tuition-free public charter school enrolling K – 2 for the fall of 2026, with a mission to kindle a love of virtue and knowledge.
+(We will have an independent Pre-K provider onsite).

-We provide small classes, excellent instruction, character formation, an engaging Core Knowledge curriculum, art or music every day, a family-friendly calendar, and before and after school care.
+We provide small classes, excellent instruction, character formation, an engaging Core Knowledge curriculum, art or music every day, a family-friendly calendar, before and after school care, and a bus 🚌

 by modeling it and giving caring guidance.